Mobile apps and web applications development

 2. Web Apps

-Web apps never used to possess the features found in native apps such as offline access and the ability to send push notifications, and businesses realized that this was a massive drawback to their return on investments.
+Web apps never used to possess the features found in native apps, such as offline access and the ability to send push notifications, and businesses realized that this was a massive drawback to their return on investments.
 Owing to that, many developers have started building Progressive Web Apps.

 Progressive Web Apps, PWAs

 PWAs are web apps that mimic the functionality of native apps to a certain extent.
 They are built using modern and advanced APIs, thus enabling flexibility and features seen in native apps.
-The great news is that even an existing web app can be transformed to a PWA.
+The great news is that even an existing web app can be transformed into a PWA.

-From this development, you will experience some advantages and disadvantages such as;
+From this development, you will experience some advantages and disadvantages, such as;

 Pros: